apache/geode-examples/rest/README.md

         $ gfsh run --file=scripts/start.gfsh

-3. Run the example to create entries and then get using RESTful Java Client from the region
+3. Run the example to create and get entries using HTTP Java Client from the region

         $ ../gradlew run